angusbarbour/MCA-2020/README.md

 For this weeks activity I was required to transcribe 10 bars from this sheet music, the PDF document of the original score can be found [here.](https://github.com/angusbarbour/MCA-2020/blob/master/suite_bergamasque.pdf).

+My 10 bar transcription can be viewed below: